vignat/vignat.github.io/index.md

 <div class="row">
 <div class="col-md-12">

-As a joint project of [NAL](https://nal.epfl.ch) and [DSLAB](https://dslab.epfl.ch), we strive towards enabling the development of trusted and practical software network functions.
-We use speculative symbolic execution backed up by theorem proving in semi-automatic formal verification of performant network functions.
+VigNAT is a first fully verified [NAT][NAT] that does not compromise performance.
+Subject to common asumptions, we guarantee that VigNAT will never crush irregardless of the network traffic, and will follow the corresponding RFC(3022).

+Our aim is to increase the reliability of network functions.
+We plan to do that with formal software verification.
+[NAT][NAT] is a classic NAT is a clasic example of stateful network function.

 </div>
 </div>